imsayyedjahangir/SQL-Projecto-on-Shark-Tank/README.md

-## Shark Tank SQL Analysis
+# Shark Tank SQL Analysis

-### Project Overview
+## Project Overview

-This project aims to analyze startup pitches, investments, gender distribution, and funding trends from the Shark Tank dataset using SQL.
-It includes data cleaning, transformation, and insightful queries to explore key metrics such as total pitches, successful deals, gender ratio, highest investment, and average equity taken.
+This project focuses on analyzing startup pitches, founder demographics, investment trends, and deal success rates using SQL.
+Using data from the Shark Tank dataset, the goal was to clean, transform, and extract actionable insights with SQL Server Management Studio (SSMS).

+The project demonstrates practical use of SQL functions, data manipulation techniques, and analytical queries to explore patterns in startup funding and entrepreneurship.

+## Key SQL Functions & Techniques Used
+Aggregate Functions: COUNT(), SUM(), AVG(), MAX()

+Conditional Logic: CASE WHEN

+String Functions (if used in expansion): e.g., REPLACE(), TRIM() (add if applicable)

+Mathematical Calculations: Ratios, averages, totals

+Subqueries & Aliases: Nested queries for conditional counting and logic

+Grouping & Sorting: GROUP BY, ORDER BY

+Joins (if applicable from table2/table3 in future extensions)

+Column Manipulation: ALTER TABLE, DROP COLUMN, sp_rename

+Information Schema Queries: For metadata like column counts

-### Tools & Technologies
+## Tools & Technologies
 SQL Server Management Studio (SSMS)

 Structured Query Language (SQL)